victor-lf/google-search-results/README.md

 In the `header`, I put the Google image, the form, the "apps" icon and the "Sign in" button inside a **flex container**, as well as the navigation links bellow.
-I found it easier to keep all aligned and position some element to the right.
+I found it easier to keep all aligned and to position some elements to the right.
 For example, the "apps" icon and the "Sign in" button, and the "Settings" and "Tools" links.
 You just set the `margin-left` property to `auto` for the element that you want to position to the right.
-Of course, there are other ways to achieve this result without using Flexbox, like floating the element or using the `position` property, but I found easier with Flexbox.
+Of course, there are other ways to achieve this result without using Flexbox, like floating the element or using the `position` property, but I found it easier with Flexbox.
 Also, this solution brings the flexibility and responsiveness possibilities offered by the Flexbox layout.

 In the `main`, I put the results as list items of an unordered list, as I did with the "related searchs".
 For that "Goooooooooogle" at the bottom, I found easier and practical to just create a `table` with one row.
 Each letter is an image inside a cell of the table, except the "gle >", which is just one image inside a cell.